Spaceface16518/rust-tiny-markdown-compiler-tutorial/tutorial.md

 $
 {{</codecaption>}}

-Note that we don't need to pass the name of the project; Rust will infer that for us, by executing the appropriate `.exe` file based on the release target.
+Note that we don't need to pass the name of the project.
+Rust will infer that for us, by running the appropriate executable.
+On non-Windows systems, the path may look more like `target/debug/tinymd`.

 If you see "Hello, world!" in your terminal, then congratulations: you have built your first Rust program!